 Your dog may have some super cool gear, like the best dog harness or a stylish backpack, but just a collar is the recommended gear for the dog park.

-There is one exemption to this rule, which is life jackets.
+There is one exception to this rule, which is life jackets.
 If your dog park borders a body of water and your dog likes to swim, then a dog life jacket is recommended to keep them safe.

 2. Get the Lay of the Land